-Number of semesters: Students must be enrolled each semester they receive the tuition fellowship, but they are not required to be enrolled full-time.
+Number of semesters: Students must be enrolled for at least 1 hour each semester they receive the tuition fellowship.
 No student will receive more than 12 semesters of support while remaining a master’s student, even if they have taken less than the maximum number of hours for which they are eligible, given their degree program.
 Likewise, no doctoral student will receive more than 24 semesters of support (inclusive of master’s study supported at Auburn).

 A number of departments have students supported on extra-mural fellowships that perform duties as a requirement of their degree programs that are equivalent to the duties performed by graduate research assistants.
 Their work contributes directly to the performance of research in the laboratory in which they are assigned and to the overall University research mission.
 As such, it is University policy to treat such fellowships as the equivalent of graduate research assistantships for the purposes of the Graduate Tuition Fellowship Program.

 However, these students are not automatically included for the program.
 Therefore, each Semester, each department with such fellowships should supply the list of fellows to the Graduate School so that they may receive the Graduate Tuition Fellowship.

 Review the 2022 Fellowship Policy for more information about the policy changes effective Fall 2022.

 The Graduate Tuition Fellowship System (GTUFS) provides Auburn University graduate students with a record of their Graduate Assistantship and Tuition Fellowship Program (tuition waiver).